 The instructor will provide advance notice of recording a classroom activity.
-If you have questions or need assistance with virtual classroom activities, please contact your child's instructor or -----.
+If you have questions or need assistance with virtual classroom activities, please contact your child's teacher or the Principal or Assistant Principal.

 I hereby consent to the School's collection, use, and/or disclosure of information about my child through video conferencing and recording applications and other manual and/or electronic procedures utilized within course instruction.
 I understand that my child is participating in a virtual academic setting, and that the information collected is a part of the remote classroom experience currently being utilized.
 This consent form covers all forms of remote learning courses.
-The information supplied to the instructor and/or School is meant solely for educational and class related use.
+The information supplied to the instructor and/or School is meant solely for educational and class- related use.